darroni/SCE_greenbutton/README.md

 This script executes each script in sequence, minimizing manual interaction.

 ### When complete
-With the SCE_usage_parsed.csv file populated, simply copy and past the data into the example Excel file for analysis or create your own data model.
+If you choose to run each script manually, when the SCE_usage_parsed.csv file populated, simply copy and past the data into the example Excel file for analysis or create your own data model.
+Otherwise, the full process should run without interaction, save the requirements in SCE_download.py.